Faizan-Khan1401700/Finance-Analysis/README.md

 - **Product Analysis**: **Paseo** and **Velo** were top-selling products, showing a strong market demand.

 ## Dataset
-The dataset used in this report is the **Superstore dataset**, a sample dataset commonly used for business analytics.
+The dataset used in this report is the **Finance dataset**, a sample dataset commonly used for business analytics.
 It contains transactional data from a fictional retail company, which is used for sales, profit, and product analysis.

 The dataset includes information related to **sales**, **profits**, **discounts**, **units sold**, and **customer segments**, providing insights into the performance of various products and regions.